bjasspa/jasspa/microemacs/contribs/cheatsheet.md

 - press  the keys  `C-x (`
 - do your  editing  steps using only your keyboard
 - stop recording with `C-x )`

-Thereafter you can re-execute the last recorded macro with `C-x e`.
-To redo it ten  times for  instance  your can do `Esc 10 C-x e`.
-You can as well save the executed macro with a name then with the `save-kbd-macro` command.
+- execute recorded macro with `C-x e`
+- execute a macro N times by `Esc N C-x e`
+- save macro using the `save-kbd-macro` command

 <div style="page-break-after: always"> </div>